-GPIC aims to be a role model to other companies, both within Bahrain and in the GCC, through our women empowerment strategies by recruiting, developing and retaining more women in various positions including management roles.
-Additionally, we ensure a zero discrimination policy within our company, which is championed by our Equal Opportunities Committee.
-We believe in our people and we know that, by developing the qualifications and professional competencies of the women in our organisation, we will ensure a sustainable future.
+GPIC aims to be a role model for other companies within the industrial sector, through our women empowerment strategies, i.e. recruiting, developing and retaining more women in various positions including top management roles.
+We ensure a zero-discrimination policy championed by our Equal Opportunities Council.
+We are the first organization within the Oil & Gas sector to set up and maintain an Equal Opportunities Council, and our council is headed by the President of GPIC.

+We believe in our people and we know that, by developing the academic qualifications, skills and professional competencies of women within our organisation, we will be able to not just ensure our sustainable future in terms of Women Empowerment, but also contribute towards the talent pool in the Kingdom of Bahrain.